-Ambassador Karim Haggag is a career Egyptian diplomat with over 25 years of service in Egypt’s diplomatic corps and is currently serving as a Professor of Practice at the School of Global Affairs and Public Policy at the American University in Cairo.
+Ambassador Karim Haggag is a career Egyptian diplomat with over 25 years of service in Egypt’s diplomatic corps and is currently serving as a professor of practice at the School of Global Affairs and Public Policy at The American University in Cairo.
 Throughout his career, he has served in numerous capacities focusing on US-Egyptian relations, Middle East regional security, arms control and non-proliferation, and Arab-Israeli diplomacy.
-His assignments have included serving as Director of the Egyptian Press and Information Office in Washington DC.
+His assignments have included serving as director of the Egyptian Press and Information Office in Washington DC.
 From 2002-2007; the Office of the Presidency in Cairo responsible for US-Egyptian relations and economic policy coordination (2002-2007); and the political section of Egypt’s Embassy in Washington (1997-2002) where he was responsible for politico-military affairs and the Middle East peace process.
 In addition to his diplomatic assignments, Ambassador Haggag was also a visiting professor with the Near East and South Asia Center for Strategic Studies at the National Defense University in Washington DC (2011-2013), where he focused on the politics of the Arab revolutions and the security implications of the post-revolutionary transitions.
-He is a graduate of the American University in Cairo and has earned a master’s degree in War Studies from King’s College in London.
-Ambassador Haggag is currently the Director of the Prince Alwaleed Center for American Studies and Research at the American University in Cairo.
+He is a graduate of The American University in Cairo and has earned a master’s degree in War Studies from King’s College in London.
+Ambassador Haggag is currently the Director of the Middle East Studies Center at The American University in Cairo.

 - Nabil Fahmy and Karim Haggag, “The Helsinki Process and the Future of the Middle East: The Viability of Cooperative Security Frameworks for a Region in Flux,” in Regional Security Dialogue in the Middle East: Changes, Challenges and Opportunities, ed.
 Chen Kane and Egle Murauskaite (New York: Routledge, 2014).